 5. Do some Halloween craft

 Carving pumpkins isn’t the only crafty thing you can get up to on Halloween.
 Little ones could make scary masks or hats, do spooky paintings, create monsters or other things out of old toilet rolls and containers, or make fun Halloween signs and decorations for the house.
+Here’s 12 fun Halloween craft and recipe ideas to get you started.

 6. Have a Halloween hunt